erenneu/erenneu.github.io/README.md

 1. main file is available under _layouts/single.html
 1. main config file is available _config.yml

+## Adding New Publication
+1. Go to the _publication folder
+2. Duplicate the existed File and replace your new paper details with them

 # Academic Pages
 **Academic Pages is a GitHub Pages template for personal and professional portfolio-oriented websites.**